FranckNdame/MUD-game/README.md

-# version 0.4.2
+# version 0.5.0
 =======================

 Update:

-*	The 'sounds' folder was added to the repository.
+*	As the code becomes more and more complex, different sections were grouped together into different rkt files in order to facilitate navigation.

+*	These various rkt files ('data.rkt', 'gui.rkt', 'location.rkt' and 'objects.rkt') were saved into a 'components' folder and imported to the 'main.rkt' files using the function 'include'.